Closing date: 3 June 2018

 The Athena SWAN Charter recognises work undertaken by institutions to advance gender equality.
 The College of Engineering is an Athena SWAN bronze award holder and is committed to addressing unequal gender representation.

 Candidates should hold an Engineering or Physical Sciences degree with a minimum classification level of 2:1 or equivalent relevant experience.
-This project would be suitable for someone with a degree in chemistry, physics, or materials engineering.
+This project is suitable for candidates with a background in Chemistry or Business Science.

 We would normally expect the academic and English Language requirements to be met by point of application.
 For details on the University’s English Language entry requirements, please visit – http://www.swansea.ac.uk/admissions/englishlanguagerequirements/